 There’s an all-new VW Polo about to hit showrooms, but if you can’t wait, or you can’t quite afford one, a cut-price alternative has just arrived – the Seat Ibiza.
 At first glance you might think it’s the old model, launched in 2008, but this is actually the fifth-generation Ibiza and very good it is too.
-We’re big fans of Seat here at Firstcar, because the cars look sharp, are good to drive, are well equipped and good value, plus they tend to feature cutting-edge equipment.
 For now there’s just a five-door hatch available, but a three-door model is likely to arrive next year – which if the previous model is anything to go by, will look even more stylish than the car shown here.

 The Ibiza may be a small car but it’s not basic.
 While the cabin is quite plasticky it doesn’t feel cheap, with things helped by an excellent multi-media system that keeps the dashboard free of clutter.
 The instrumentation is typical Volkswagen Group, so it’s generally clear, although the speedo is quite busy with kph and mph increments.